 The Hart Verity workstation software (Verity Data, Verity Build, etc.) can vDrives are USB drives that are easily distinguishable from Verity Keys by shape and color.
 All vDrives contain the entire election definition and any vDrive for the election can be used to convey the election definition to any Verity device.
-For example, vDrives are used in polling places to initialize devices such as the Verity Touch, Verity Scan, and Verity Touch Writer Duo. vDrives for a given election all contain exactly the same data at first, for ease of creation and handling, but once a vDrive is used to initialize a device for the election, a unique ID is written on the vDrive, so every use of that vDrive can be traced in the audit logs.
+For example, vDrives are used in polling places to initialize devices such as the Verity Touch, Verity Scan, and Verity Touch Writer Duo. vDrives for a given election all contain exactly the same data at first, for ease of creation and handling, but once a vDrive is used to initialize a device for the election, a unique ID is written on the vDrive, so it can be used only with that device and every use of that vDrive can be traced in the audit logs.